 Born and raised in Camp Zama, Japan (a U.S. Army base in Tokyo), Andrew is a proud product of Hawaii’s public school system, having graduated from Mililani High School.
 He currently resides in Manoa.

-In business, she played a key role in the development of Kapolei as Oahu’s second city.
-Jeanne served as marketing manager at the James Campbell Estate, where she oversaw all aspects of the communications/branding program—from planning to collateral to market research—to accomplish the Estate’s goal of developing the new City of Kapolei in Central Oahu.
-In addition, she worked for the Chamber of Commerce of Hawaii where she established the military affairs council; Alexander and Baldwin Agribusiness as senior vice president of marketing; and Xerox Corporation as branch sales manager.
+In business, she played a key role in the development of Kapolei as Oahu’s second city, having served as marketing manager at the James Campbell Estate.
+Earlier, she worked for the Chamber of Commerce of Hawaii, where she established the military affairs council, Alexander and Baldwin Agribusiness as senior vice president of marketing and Xerox Corporation as branch sales manager in San Francisco.

 Jeanne has been honored with the “Citation for Exceptional Service in Support of National Defense” by the Association of the US Army.
 She earned a Bachelor of Science at the University of Wisconsin, Madison.